azoth-lang/azoth.language.design/lexical.md

 given the rules of markdown.
 Additionally, a fenced code block in documentation comments could be directly marked as being DSL code rather than Azoth code thereby avoiding the need for nesting of code.

+## Unicode Symbols

+For a long time in the design of Azoth the idea was to have both ASCII operators and their Unicode counterparts and treat them as interchangeable.
+For example, `≤` would be equivalent to `<=`.
+However, this was an additional source of complexity, variation in code, and topic for code convention arguments.
+Thus there really should be only one operator set.
+Since the Unicode characters are difficult to type and would probably require special editor support in many cases (e.g., one types `<=` and the editor transforms it to `≤`), that set has to be the ASCII set.